bgoonz/BGOONZ_BLOG_2.0/notes/articles/markdown/Understanding-Git--A-Beginners-Guide-Containing-Cheat-Sheets---Resources.md

 ### How to add only certain files to the staging area in Git

-With the asterisk in the command below, you can add all files starting with ‘fil’ in the staging area.
+With the asterisk in the command below, you can add all files starting with 'fil’ in the staging area.

     git add fil*